naveensilver/Ansible/README.md

 * Ansible manages machines in an Agent-less manner SSH.

 * Ansible Written in Python and Hence provides a lot of python's functionality.

 * YAML based playbooks.
 (YML is Human and Machine readable)

 * User SSH for secure connections.

-* Follows Push based Architecture for seding configurations.
+* Follows Push based Architecture for sending configurations.

 ## WHY ANSIBLE :